wkentaro/labelme/README.md

 - [x] Exporting COCO-format dataset for instance segmentation. ([instance segmentation](examples/instance_segmentation))

-## Starter Bundle
+## Starter Pack

-If you're new to Labelme, you can get started with [Labelme Starter Bundle](https://wkentaro.gumroad.com/l/labelmeapp) (for free), which contains:
+If you're new to Labelme, you can get started with [Labelme Starter Pack](https://wkentaro.gumroad.com/l/labelmeapp) (for free), which contains:

 - **Installation guides** for all platforms: Windows, macOS, and Linux 💻
 - **Step-by-step tutorials**: first annotation to editing, exporting, and integrating with other programs 📕